FREE SHIPPING on orders of $85 or more

 Standards used to judge the accuracy of spellings and translations did not yet exist in the Middle Ages.
 Spelling variations in names dating from that era, are thus, an extremely common occurrence.
 Ass has been recorded as Aassie, Assi, Assie, Aasie, Hoseason, Hosison and many more.

 This web page shows only a small excerpt of our Ass research.
-Another 113 words (8 lines of text) are included under the topic Early Ass History in all our PDF Extended History products.
+Another 113 words (8 lines of text) are included under the topic Early Ass History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Ass Notables in all our PDF Extended History products.
+More information is included under the topic Early Ass Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Ass family moved to Ireland, but this topic is not covered in this excerpt.
-Another 47 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 47 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The Ass Family Crest was acquired from the Houseofnames.com archives.
 The Ass Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.